Hilary Duff Flaunts Fit Physique In Animal-Print Bikini

 Linda Linda Linda, I’ve still been counting my macros with my man @theflexible.dieting.coach and it’s truly helped me stay lean even while eating bread, chocolate, and wine!
 I also love my @novobodyofficial fam and grateful I have found what works for me.
 I know it’s extra hard to keep up and find normalcy in quarantine but I truly hope you make at least 30 mins a day for yourself to stay connected ♥️ do whatever feels good for you even if it’s not food or fitness related!

-The post appeared to be a favorite among fans as it soon racked up more than 387,000 likes.
-Quite a few of Hilary’s followers flocked to the comments section to shower her with compliments.
+The post appeared to be a favorite among fans as it soon racked up more than 400,000 likes.
+Quite a few of Hilary’s followers also proceeded to shower her with compliments in the comments section.

 “Absolutely [b]eautiful!” wrote a fan, adding a yellow heart emoji to the comment.